 ACAS’s Code of Practice and Guidance on handling requests to work flexibly says that in order to act reasonably, a manager who receives a flexible working request should:

-- arrange to discuss it with the employee as soon as possible – it is good practice to allow the to be accompanied by a colleague or Trade Union representative;
+- arrange to discuss it with the employee as soon as possible – it is good practice to allow them to be accompanied by a colleague or Trade Union representative;

-- consider the request objectively, looking at the benefits for the business and the employee of the requested change of working pattern and weighting these against any adverse impact of the business.
+- consider the request objectively, looking at the benefits for the business and the employee of the requested change of working pattern and weighing these against any adverse impact of the business.